GangadharJampana/blockingqueue-threadpool/README.md

 For testing this program we will need a json file.
 Please refer to the cycle.json file in resources folder.

-steps for running this program without specifying json file path in args. cycle.json will take as default
+steps for running this program through command line without specifying json file path in args . cycle.json will take as default

 1)cd to your project root folder in command line.
 2)mvn compile